 What Inspires My Writing and Speaking

 Growing up in Western Wisconsin I spent summers tracking morel mushrooms and purple vetch.
-With a bucket of water and a Peterson Bird Guide in my back pocket, I counted Sandhill cranes and road horseback from dawn until dusk.
+With a bucket of water and a Peterson Bird Guide in my back pocket, I counted Sandhill cranes and rode horseback from dawn until dusk.
+And I still do!

-A Message for You that Fosters Happiness and Wellbeing
+I’ll Deliver A Message for You that Fosters Wellbeing and Being Well

 Today, those country roads of my childhood serve as inspiration for all that I write and share with audiences.
 Whether it’s books, theology, food, or humor, it all begins with a sense of place and a love of the land.
 Excitement, ambition, and a thousand lofty goals elevate us occasionally, but they never replace the joy of galloping through a field of alfalfa, sharing a meal with a friend, or holding the hand of someone who is alone.